 Dutch Pavilion World's Fair, 1958 Bruxelles / Brussel, Brabant, Belgium

-Traditional carillon of 53 bells Pitch of heaviest bell is E in the bass octave Transposition is unknown Keyboard range: ---- / ---- The arrangement of tones and semitones is unknown.
-The instrument was enlarged in 1994 with bells made by Petit & Fritsen Prior history: In 1964, the instrument was begun with 49 bells by Petit & Fritsen In 1887, the instrument was enlarged to 47 bells by an unknown maker (0 bells remain from that work.)
+Traditional carillon of 53 bells Pitch of heaviest bell is E in the bass octave Transposition is down 3 semitone(s) Keyboard range: C C 49/ G G 24 There is one missing bass semitone The instrument was enlarged in 1994 with 4 bells made by Petit & Fritsen Prior history: In 1964, the instrument was begun with 49 bells by Petit & Fritsen In 1887, the instrument was enlarged to 47 bells by an unknown maker (0 bells remain from that work.)
 In 1652, the instrument was begun with 35 bells made by Hemony (0 bells remain from that work.)
-Auxiliary mechanisms: S2E Tower details not available Year of latest technical information source is 2008
+Auxiliary mechanisms: S2E Tower details not available Year of latest technical information source is 2020

 Explanations of page format and keyboard range are available.